Skip to content

 The cholera vaccine is generally not required or recommended for travel anywhere in the world, with a few exceptions.
 For some traveling to a specific area within a particular country, local authorities may require that you receive the vaccine.

-Cholera is a bacterium (Vibrio cholera) that attacks the intestines, causing diarrhea in about five of every 100 people who are infected.
+Cholera is a bacterium (Vibrio cholerae) that attacks the intestines, causing diarrhea in about five of every 100 people who are infected.
 Sometimes quite severe, the diarrhea and subsequent loss of fluids can cause people to go into shock and die.

 While many people with cholera do not experience symptoms or only have mild diarrhea, those with more severe disease become quickly dehydrated as a result of frequent diarrhea and vomiting.
 Because of the rapid loss of fluids, patients can experience complications such as mineral imbalances, kidney failure, and arterial blockages.
 Expectant mothers can experience premature delivery or miscarriage.
 In the absence of rehydration therapy, about four of every 10 people with severe disease die from the illness.

-Each year about 100,000 to 300,000 cases of cholera are reported to the World Health Organization, and about 5,000 to 7,500 people die from the disease.
+Each year about 3 million to 5 million cases of cholera are reported worldwide, and over 100,000 people die from the disease.